 As well as this, we set up an RRSA Steering Group made up of parents, staff and children across the school.
 Their job was to push out an audit to measure our starting point, evaluate the outcomes of this audit, and use this to create a clear and detailed Action Plan.
 We also needed to begin to inform the children of Ash Grove Academy of their rights according to the UN Convention, their role as Rights Holders, and the need for them to respect the rights of others.

-Since March 2020, children and staff have been working hard towards achieving our Silver Award: Rights Aware.
+Since then, our whole school community put every effort into achieving our Silver Award: Rights Aware.
 Being Rights Aware is the second stage of the Rights Respecting Schools Award and to achieve the Silver Award, we had to show good progress towards embedding children’s rights in our school policies, practices and ethos.

 We are incredibly proud to say that we were awarded our Silver Award in March 2022.